The Russian Toy sometimes referred to as a Russkiy Toy, is one of the smallest breeds of dog around.

-A small dog is clearly going to have a small diet, but it also means you need to be stricter with what you give them compared to other breeds.
+A small dog is going to have a small diet, but it also means you need to be stricter with what you give them compared to other breeds.

-In fact, the one thing that you must avoid is them becoming obese as their body is just not equipped to deal with this, and it will easily lead to all kinds of health issues.
+The one thing that you must avoid is them becoming obese as their body is just not equipped to deal with this, and it will easily lead to all kinds of health issues.

-Also, giving them the correct nutrients will also be important, and that is why you need to focus on purchasing quality dog food and not the cheaper stuff that is on the market.
+Also, giving them the correct nutrients will be important, and that is why you need to focus on purchasing quality dog food and not the cheaper stuff that is on the market.